conan-io/docs/reference/binary_model/extending.rst

 Where the ``null`` value allows leaving the setting undefined in profiles.
 If not including, it will be mandatory that profiles define a value for them.

-The custom settings will be used explicitly or implictly in recipes and packages:
+The custom settings will be used explicitly or implicitly in recipes and packages:

 .. code-block:: python

     class Pkg(ConanFile):
-        # If we explicilty want this package binaries to vary according to 'new_root_setting'
+        # If we explicitly want this package binaries to vary according to 'new_root_setting'
         settings = "os", "compiler", "build_type", "arch", "new_root_setting"
         # While all packages with 'os=Windows' will implicitly vary according to 'new_subsetting'